Skip to Main Content

 A gutter guard, when appropriately secured in place, has a filtering effect on the roof.
 It allows water into the gutters and filters out leaves and other debris.
 This helps prevent blockages and keeps water flowing, which prevents ice from forming in your gutters.

-What Not to Do When Your Gutters Ice Up
+3 Things You Should Not Do When Your Gutters Ice Up

-In the unfortunate event your gutters end up freezing, here are some things you should avoid doing as they could worsen the situation:
+In the unfortunate event that your gutters freeze, here are some things you should avoid doing, as they may worsen the situation:

-You will end up spending hundreds of dollars on a steam system or hot water application to clear the ice, but the result is not permanent.
-The chances are high that you will find the same spot frozen a few days later.
+Using a steam system or hot water application to clear the ice will cost hundreds of dollars, and the result is temporary.
+The same area is likely to freeze again a few days later.

 Professionals advise against using salt and other chemicals to melt snow.
 These corrosive chemicals can damage your roof, siding, and gutters.
 Moreover, the runoff becomes toxic and is harmful to your lawn.